deepakgowtham/Datascience_Basics/Datawarehouse/02_DW_Architectures.md

 - Eg. when a transaction occurs in POS system, the data is sent immediately to the ODS, instead of waiting for the next data warehouse refresh.
 - Used for making  Operational or real time data driven analytics or decision making.

-## Can we implemented in two styles.
+## Can be implemented in two styles.

 1. ODS parallel to Data warehouse.